maxperiod/aiongrindmeter/README.md

 Aion chat log file (Chat.log) must be enabled and present for Grind Meter to work.

+Client must be in English language (Developed and tested on North American servers.
+Not tested on European service.)

 ####Enabling Chat Log
 You can use Aion RainMeter (ARM) to enable chat log.
 It can be downloaded from http://rainy.ws/